jelastic-jps/wordpress-cluster/README.md

 ## Installation Process

-In the opened installation window at the VAP dashboard, customize your WordPress cluster by selecting necessary options:
+In the opened installation window at the VAP dashboard, customize your WordPress cluster by selecting the necessary options:

 ![WordPress cluster installation](images/02-wp-cluster-installation.png)